DynamoMTL/shopify-pipeline/README.md

 `config/webpack.[dev|prod].conf.js`

-If Pipeify finds one or both those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the webpack-dev-server or that you build your project, allowing you to add loaders and plugins to augment the base toolset provided to you by Pipeify.
+If Pipeify finds one or both of those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the webpack-dev-server or that you build your project.
+This allows you to add loaders and plugins to augment the base toolset provided to you by Pipeify.

 We are using [webpack-merge](https://www.npmjs.com/package/webpack-merge) to elegantly achieve this goal.